Daksh-Dixit/C-Programs/README.md

 # C-Programs
-This is my first Github Repository.
-It contains some programs I wrote using C Language
+This is my first Git Repository.
+It contains some programs I wrote using C Language.
+Author- Daksh Dixit.